 I strive for inclusive and non-discriminatory practices in all aspects of my work, particularly in my teaching.
 I always share the following diversity statement, a work in progress, with my students on the first day of classes:

 Classroom Decorum Diversity—cultural, ethnic, social, or otherwise—enriches any classroom.
-As your course instructor, I stand in solidarity with those who are threatened by xenophobia, homophobia, lesbophobia, biphobia, transphobia, sexism, racism, and any other hateful rhetoric or actions wherever they are manifested.
+As your course instructor, I stand in solidarity with those who are threatened by xenophobia, homophobia, lesbophobia, biphobia, transphobia, sexism, racism, ableism, and any other hateful rhetoric or actions.
 If you are a parent, please note that exclusively breastfeeding babies may be present when necessary, no questions asked.
 For parents with older children (or expecting parents), I understand that unforeseen disruptions in health/childcare may occur and I will work with you on a case-by-case basis.

 As your course instructor, I have a moral obligation to the acceptance of differing viewpoints and I ask that all students in our class work with me to create and maintain an environment committed to inclusivity.
 If I have inadvertently missed something fundamental in this statement on diversity, please let me know so I can revamp it in a way that makes you feel supported.